hzitoun/android-camera2-secret-picture-taker/README.md

 ## Usage

-- Implement the interface <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/listeners/PictureCapturingListener.java">```PictureCapturingListener```</a> and override the following methods:
+1. Implement the interface (capture listener) <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/listeners/PictureCapturingListener.java">```PictureCapturingListener```</a> and override the following methods:
     -  **void onDoneCapturingAllPhotos(TreeMap<String, byte[]> picturesTaken)** which is called when we've done taking pictures from ALL available cameras OR when NO camera was detected on the device;
     -  **void onCaptureDone(String pictureUrl, byte[] pictureData)** to get a couple (picture Url, picture Data).
 Use this method if you don't want to wait for ALL pictures to be ready;
-- Create a new instance of <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/services/APictureCapturingService.java">```APictureCapturingService``` </a> using <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/services/PictureCapturingServiceImpl.java">```PictureCapturingServiceImpl#getInstance()```</a> method;
+2. Create a new instance of <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/services/APictureCapturingService.java">```APictureCapturingService``` </a> using <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/services/PictureCapturingServiceImpl.java">```PictureCapturingServiceImpl#getInstance()```</a> method;
-- **Start capture** by calling the method ```APictureCapturingService#startCapturing(PictureCapturingListener listener) ``` and pass the listener you've just implemented
+3. **Start capture** by calling the method ```APictureCapturingService#startCapturing(PictureCapturingListener listener) ``` and pass the listener you've just implemented (**step 1**)

 ## How can I support this project?
 - Star this GitHub repo :star: